Cliche Christianity Scott Pauley

 1-768x768 (10)

-So much of our Christianity has become trite and cliche.
-Words often overused and under-appreciated are common place.
+So much of our Christianity has become trite and cliché.
+Words often overused and underappreciated are commonplace.

 Do we even think about the things we are saying?